Grocery Outlet Wino Wine Reviews – 2 Glass Rating

 Wine Review: 2021 Coli Chianti Classico Riserva – A “Harmonious” Meh

 Let me begin with the back label, which tried really hard to romance me with words like “harmonious” and “reflections.”
-I half-expected it to […]
+I half-expected it […]

 Wine Review: 2018 Marichalar Rioja – Royal Vines